- Mistakes in the Name.

 Thin information in the profile

-Not enough information in the profile and not listing all experience in Industry Experience section.
+There is not enough information in the profile, and it does not list all the experience in the Industry Experience section.
 Putting your name and email address is not enough information to make a quantitative decision.
-A comprehensive list of the most recent achievements and tasks that pertain to the job help tremendously.
+A comprehensive list of the most recent achievements and tasks that pertain to the job helps tremendously.

 Providing information that is too vague

 Providing information that is too vague and general in About/Hobbies/Talents sections.
-Also, not pointing out unique attributes and skills, such as the child has a great singing voice, plays an instrument or has a great memory.
+Also, not point out unique attributes and skills, such as the child having a great singing voice, playing an instrument, or having a great memory.
 Please be as specific as possible.
 After all, you never know what other projects the casting crew is working on, and your child might be what they’re looking for!

 Multiple Applications